Chelsea Row Owners Association

 04

-A 10% quorum (Bylaws §5.5) means just 5 of 46 owners can legally bind the entire community to vendor contracts and policy changes.
-That's poor governance.
+A 10% quorum (Bylaws §5.5) means just 5 of 46 owners can bind the community.
+That's poor governance — but raising the threshold without solving the engagement problem just means the HOA can't conduct business.

 Lives in